The region of Carmelo in Uruguay

 The real investment in Carmelo is not only in the urban area, but located in the surrounding rural area in the so-called tourist farms and the gated communities.
 This is what Argentinean investors are aiming at.
-The land is more expensive in the first five kilometers outside the city but has settled to reasonable prices in the rest of the nearby region.
+The land is more expensive in the first five kilometers outside the city but has settled at reasonable prices in the rest of the nearby region.

 The man who could watch the arrival of Argentineans twenty years ago was businessman Eduardo “Pacha” Canton, who now owns several real estate projects.
 Canton was the one who carried out the first private neighborhood place, El Faro as well as the five star Four Seasons Resort Hotel located at km 262 of Route 21.

 Investments of all Kinds

-• Another investment is Golf Carmelo with18 holes that formerly belonged to the owners of the Four Seasons Resort.
+• Another investment is Golf Carmelo with18 holes that formerly belonged to the owners of the Four Seasons Resort and is now the Carmelo Resort under the Hyatt Chain.

 • In 2010, two Argentine-Real developers bought the place and began to develop a private neighborhood with 219 plots and 12 farms.
 Most buyers will take it as a second residence, although there are people interested in living there all year round.

 The Vineyard Developments

 The wine industry is the most traditional one with 100 years of presence in the area.

 El Legado, a family-owned winery started a project in 2008.
 The first vintage was in 2011 and now has two varieties: Tannat and Syrah.
 They produce about 2,000 bottles per year.
 It is the only winery in Uruguay using the system of “free vertical cord” on their vines.
 El Legado is one of the wineries that form part of the Wine Tours to promote wine tourism in the area.